 Nutshell instead of Sales Hub allows users to create custom pipelines, manage contacts, send automated and personalized emails, and much more, without breaking the bank.
 Nutshell is an all-in-one CRM and email marketing platform with a maximum price of $39 per month and integrates with all the main players.

 Unbounce instead of Marketing Hub’s landing page features allows users to create custom landing pages that integrate with their CRM without breaking the bank.
 Unbounce costs $120 per month.

-Constant Contact instead of Marketing Hub’s messaging features allows users to manage emails, surveys, polls, lead-capture forms, and more.
+Constant Contact instead of Marketing Hub’s marketing distribution features allows users to manage surveys, polls, lead-capture forms, and more.
 Constant Contact costs $95 per month for companies with 10,000 contacts.